AlistairPerry/FTLDMEGMEM/README.md

     #Evaluate model
     CrossVal_scores = cross_val_score(RF_model, X, y, scoring='neg_mean_absolute_error', cv=CrossVal)
 ```
+* _Where X and y represent independent and dependent variables, respectively._

 <br />

 And we can use the mean absolute error (MAE) to assess model performance which is appropriate for regression: